Josh Charnley: Warrington Wolves

 Charnley returned to rugby league for the 2018 season with Super League club, Warrington Wolves.

-He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

-He played in the 2018 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium and the Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

-He played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.
+In his second season with the Wolves, Charnley played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

-Leigh
+Leigh Leopards

 On 25 June 2022, Charnley signed an initial loan deal with Championship side Leigh with a permanent contract starting in 2023.
 On 10 July 2022, Charnley made his debut for Leigh, scoring a try during a 66–0 victory over Workington Town.

 On 28 August 2022, Charnley scored two tries for Leigh in a 42–4 victory over Widnes.

 In round 3 of the 2023 Super League season, Charnley scored two tries including the winner as Leigh earned their first win back in the top flight defeating Hull Kingston Rovers 30-25.

+In round 6, Charnley scored a hat-trick as Leigh defeated Hull F.C.
+24-16.

+On 12 August 2023, Charnley played for Leigh in their 17-16 Challenge Cup final victory over Hull Kingston Rovers.

+Charnley played 26 games for Leigh in the 2023 Super League season and scored 27 tries as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kington Rovers.

+In May 2024, he scored his 300th career try in a win against Salford Red Devils.

+Charnley played 25 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+He played in the clubs semi-final loss to Wigan.

+International career

+Charnley made his representative debut for the England Knights in a friendly against France in 2011, scoring two tries and kicking four goals from six kicks.
+He went on to make another scoring appearance against Cumbria one week later.

+Charnley made his senior international debut for England against Wales in the 2012 Autumn International Series, scoring four tries in his first appearance for England.
+He represented England in the 2013 Rugby League World Cup, scoring a try against Australia in the tournament's opening fixture, and a brace against France in the quarter-final.
+During the 2014 Four Nations, he scored a try in the loss to New Zealand.